naturalis/nbclassify/nbclassify/docs/config.rst

 =============

-This document describes the configurations file that is used by the scripts :ref:`nbc-trainer-py` and :ref:`nbc-classify-py`.
+This document describes the configurations file that is used by the scripts :ref:`nbc-trainer` and :ref:`nbc-classify`.
 This configurations file is in the YAML_ format and specifies what preprocessing needs to be done on images, what features need to be extracted from the images, what the classification hierarchy looks like, and how the neural networks are trained.